Wade Memorial Chapel: Chapel

 The chapel's interior measures 26 by 32 ft.
 The interior decor was designed and manufactured by Tiffany & Co., and Louis Comfort Tiffany personally sought out the commission.
 After winning the project, Tiffany traveled to Cleveland to consult with Hubbell & Benes about the decor design.
 Art historian Hugh F. McKean concludes that Tiffany probably designed the interior himself, as many elements of the chapel reflect those used in Tiffany's chapel for the World's Columbian Exposition in Chicago in 1893.

 The wainscoting and ceiling are both made of white marble from Georgia.
 The chapel features a massive stained glass window at the rear and mosaics on each side wall.

-The stained glass window, titled Resurrection or Flight of the Soul, was designed by Tiffany artisan Agnes Northrop.
+Portraying the resurrection of Jesus, the stained glass window, titled Resurrection of Christ, was designed by Tiffany artisan Agnes Northrop.
 It was exhibited at the Paris Exposition of 1900 before being installed at the chapel.

 Tiffany artist Frederick Wilson designed the wall mosaics, which were manufactured and installed by Tiffany & Co.
 Each mosaic is about 25 ft long.
 Known under various titles, including An Allegory of the Christian Religion and The Voyage of Life, the Favrile glass and gold tile mosaics depicted the passage of life to death.
 The left side mosaic became known as "The River of Life", while the other had the title "The River of Death".

-Other elements of the chapel include a white Carrara marble lectern, white marble candlesticks atop the altar rail, and white mahogany pews.
+Other elements of the chapel include a white Carrara marble lectern, white marble candlesticks atop the chancel rail, and white mahogany pews.
 The sedilia, ceiling lamps, altar rail, candlesticks atop the altar rail, lectern, and casket pedestal are all made of white Carrara marble, often cut and carved with great delicacy and inlaid with colored glass, gold, and mother of pearl.
 Smaller clerestory windows of white frosted glass set in a heavy bronze grille are positioned above the chapel doors.

 The chapel also features a casket pedestal behind the altar rail, in place of an altar.
 This pedestal can be lowered mechanically through the floor into crypt, where the receiving vault is located.